WEST CHELTENHAM PARTNERSHIP

 The community centres have been crucial to the provision of albeit lower but nonetheless critical levels of support for the local community.
 With funding opportunities continuing to dwindle the effective use of these centres has become more critical than ever before.

-The Hesters Way Partnership change its name to the West Cheltenham Partnership in 2021
+The Hesters Way Partnership change its name to the West Cheltenham Partnership (WCP) in 2021

-For a full history of the area see Chris Green’s website; historyofhestersway.co.uk/
+For more information about the local areas please see Chris Green’s website; historyofhestersway.co.uk/